silver-sat/Radio_Software/Beacon/README.md

 `Morse my_morse_class`

-To configure the pins and baud of all Morse classes, edit the private variables (defined in this section) in your Morse_Code.h.
-Currently, there is no way to configure individual classes or change them during execution.
+To configure the pins and baud of all Morse classes, edit the private variables (defined in this section) in your Morse_Code.h. ~~Currently, there is no way to configure individual classes or change them during execution.
 This is done to protect them from accidental changes by your code.
-A possible workaround is to make those variables public, or make and include multiple copies of the Morse Code library.
+A possible workaround is to make those variables public, or make and include multiple copies of the Morse Code library.~~ (Documentation update needed)

 ### Public